onzfonz/comp227/src/content/3/en/part3c.md

 const password = process.argv[2]
 ```

-When the code is run with the command <i>node mongo.js password</i>, Mongo will add a new document to the database.
+When the code is run with the command `node mongo.js password`, Mongo will add a new document to the database.

 **NB:** Please note the password is the password created for the database user, not your MongoDB Atlas password.
 Also, if you created a password with special characters, then you'll need to [URL encode that password](https://docs.atlas.mongodb.com/troubleshoot-connection/#special-characters-in-connection-string-password).

-We can view the current state of the database from the MongoDB Atlas from <i>Browse collections</i>, in the Database tab.
+We can view the current state of the database from the MongoDB Atlas from ***Browse collections***, in the Database tab.

 ![mongodb databases browse collections button](../../images/3/mongo7.png)

-As the view states, the <i>document</i> matching the note has been added to the <i>notes</i> collection in the <i>myFirstDatabase</i> database.
+As the view states, the *document* matching the note has been added to the ***notes*** collection in the ***myFirstDatabase*** database.

 ![mongodb collections tab db myfirst app notes](../../images/3/mongo8.png)

-Let's destroy the default database <i>myFirstDatabase</i> and change the name of the database referenced in our connection string to <i>noteApp</i> instead, by modifying the URI:
+Let's destroy the default database ***myFirstDatabase*** and change the name of the database referenced in our connection string to `noteApp` instead, by modifying the URI:

 ```bash
 mongodb+srv://fullstack:$<password>@cluster0.o1opl.mongodb.net/noteApp?retryWrites=true&w=majority